apacheco26/energy-data-pipeline/README.md

 - check the foot notes to more generalize as filter of year was added
 - submit to canves
 - Sub-Question 2: International Composite Alignment Over Time (2005-2020) graph has the spaghetti effect going on.
 Let's consider changing to a heatmap.
+- Check if all countries or states are linked to a color and doesn't change from graph to graph